 Raised in Chapel Hill, Susan attended Northeastern University School of Law (1984) and started her legal career with the Public Defender’s office in Charlotte.
-She moved back to the Triangle area with her husband, Bill Rowe, in 1987 and worked for NCOSH and then N.C.
-Prisoner Legal Services (1989-2005).
-In 2005 she joined the staff of Carolina Legal Assistance (CLA).
+She moved back to the Triangle area with her husband, Bill Rowe, in 1987 and worked for NCOSH and then NC Prisoner Legal Services (1989-2005).
+She joined the staff of Carolina Legal Assistance (CLA) in 2005.
 Since 2007, when Governor Easley designated CLA as our state’s P&A (which became Disability Rights NC), Susan has focused on making the promise of community integration a reality for people in North Carolina and protecting the rights of people with disabilities living in institutions.

 Josh Prater – Paralegal